dtrosien/zero2prod/README.md

 --data 'name=test&email=test%40gmail.com' \
 127.0.0.1:8000/subscriptions --verbose

+### Prepare sqlx meta for offline mode

+To create a json file in .sqlx which will be used in offline mode (needed to build docker) to check the queries, run:

+    cargo sqlx prepare -- --tests
+The created file needs to be checked into git.
+(If you just get one file with the database in it, then something went wrong.)

 ### test commands

 for log output in tests use following env and for formatting pipe into bunyan